PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 <ArrayCTA />

 ### Apps, integrations and plugins
-Apps are a major point of difference for PostHog and FullStory because, while both have the ability to integrate with other platforms, PostHog also offers the ability to inject code into your site (we call these [site apps](/tutorials/build-site-app).
-Some of the site apps which are available include:
+Apps are a major point of difference between FullStory and PosthHog because PostHog offers the ability to inject code into your site.
+We call these [site apps](/tutorials/build-site-app) – here are some examples:

 - **[NPS surveys](/apps/nps-survey-app)** for tracking your word of mouth growth.
 - **[Interview scheduler](/apps/user-interviews)** for scaling product feedback.